Young Men

 No script.
 No performance.

-We're not going to lay out the full itinerary — partly because the best things that happen aren't plannable.
+We won't lay out the full itinerary — the best things that happen aren't plannable.
 Here's what we can tell you.

 Private farmland.